canalguada/nicy/README.md

 ```
 { "name": "cheap-browser", "type": "Web-Browser", "MemoryHigh": "60%", "MemoryMax": "75%" }
 ```
-The *name* pair is mandatory.
-All other key-value pairs are optional and will be ignored if the key doesn't match neither the keys defined for .cgroups and .types files, nor *env* and *cmdargs* keys, whose pairs allow respectively to specify shell environment variables and arguments passed to the program.
+The **name** pair is mandatory.
+All other key-value pairs are optional and will be ignored if the key doesn't match neither the keys defined for .cgroups and .types files,, nor:
+- **env**.
+Allow to specify shell environment variables.
+- **cmdargs**.
+Allow to pass arguments to the program.

+## Subcommands
-With the configuration above, the command `nicy run cheap-browser` replaces the script below :
+After adding a new rule and using the **rebuild** subcommand to refresh the cache, with the configuration above, **nicy run cheap-browser** roughly executes the script below, generated with the **show** subcommand :
 ```
 $ nicy show cheap-browser
 #!/bin/sh